chromaxyz/reflex/docs/CHECKLIST.md

 Make sure that the module inherits the latest version of the application `State`.
 Make sure to not introduce any new storage variables inside of the module itself.

-It is best practice to make deprecated modules non-upgradeable.
+It is best practice to make deprecated modules **NON-UPGRADEABLE**.
+The new module version must **ALWAYS** be greater than the current module version.

 Ask oneself: